- To take a look at our Kit Archive CLICK HERE

 - To learn more about the Wigan Club’s old grounds CLICK HERE

-The town’s first rugby Club was Wigan F.C. founded in 1872 by a group of members of the town’s Cricket Club.
-Wigan F.C. played on Folly Field, near Upper Dicconson Street.
-Financial problems and an inability to recruit quality players led to a merger with Up Holland F.C. and the creation of a new Club, Wigan and District F.C.
-The new Club played its home games at the then Wigan Cricket Club, in Prescott Street.
-Eighteen months later, however, this initial foray into the world of rugby was over and the Club disbanded.
+The town’s first rugby club was Wigan FC, founded in 1872 by a group of members of the town’s Cricket Club.
+Wigan FC played on Folly Field, near Upper Dicconson Street.
+Financial problems and an inability to recruit quality players led to a merger with Up Holland FC and the creation of a new club, Wigan and District FC.
+The new club played its home games at Prescott Street, which was the home of Wigan Cricket Club at the time.
+Eighteen months later, however, this initial foray into the world of rugby was over and the club disbanded.

 In 1895, the Wigan Club became founder members of the Northern Union following the breakaway from the rugby union.

-On 6 September 1902, the Club played at its new purpose built ground Central Park for the first time against Batley in the opening match of the Northern Union’s newly formed First Division.
+On 6th September 1902, the club played at its new purpose built ground Central Park for the first time against Batley in the opening match of the Northern Union’s newly-formed First Division.
 An estimated crowd of 9,000 spectators saw Wigan beat Batley by 14 points to 8.